Return to Home Return to Overview Frequently Asked Questions

 4-man Rotation for Willbender Strat by Asterius

-Since there is not a dedicated CC Deadeye, responsibility for CCing Toxic Geysers is spread out between all of the ranged group members.
-Every one of these supports will CC two geysers every rotation:
+Responsibility for CCing Toxic Geysers is spread out between all of the ranged group members.
+Each support will CC two geysers every rotation:

-Specters can CC with Distracting Throw, and should make sure to have enough initiative to do so.
-There is generally enough time between the two geysers for it to regenerate, but player who find themselves constantly short can run two spears and take advantage of Quick Pockets.
+Specters can CC with Distracting Throw, making sure to have enough initiative to do so.
+There is generally enough time between the two geysers for it to regenerate, but players who find themselves constantly short can run two spears and take advantage of Quick Pockets.
+Crowd control from Distracting Throw requires that the target be movement-impaired.
+This can be done by casting Siphon or Well of Gloom on the target.

 If players cannot CC, they should call for backups.
-Since all four ranged players are double dropping, there is more flexibility overall compared to a standard strategy.
+Since all four ranged players are double dropping, there is quite a bit of flexibility overall.

 Return to Home Return to Overview Return to Top